oracle-cne/ocne/doc/manpages/ocne-config.yaml.md

   someotherkey: someotherval

 # This field specifies the password set for the ocne user.
-# This configuration is applied through igniton.
+# This configuration is applied through ignition.
 Certain providers
 # require an ignition file to be passed in with the desired password
 # specified to enable log in.
 The ocne user is useful for obtaining the
 # kubeconfig of a successful OCK instance and to access the rescue shell.